-Next get a feel for our town by spending the day visiting the local art galleries.
-Then head to one of our two diamonds shops for a luxury souvenir you will never forget.
-Then it is on to the Kununurra Historical Society Museum for those interested in the town's history with many artefacts and photos on display.
+Next get a feel for our town by spending the day visiting the local art galleries, or the diamonds shops for a luxury souvenir you will never forget.
+Then it is on to the Kununura Historical Society Museum for those interested in the town's history with many artefacts and photos on display.